INTRODUCTION

 Messianic prophecies

-These prophecies specifically relate to the
+These prophecies specifically relate

-coming.
-Two examples of Messianic prophecy
+examples of Messianic prophecy are

-are found in Isaiah 53 Psalm 22.
+found in Isaiah 53 Psalm 22.

 2.